SubhadityaMukherjee/AI-knowledge-base/posts/articles/Productivity/Taking notes from websites to markdown - A workflow.md

 date modified:
 date created:
 ---
-Taking notes from websites to markdown - A workflow #inprogress #article
+Taking notes from websites to markdown - A workflow #inprogress #articles

 ## Why